anavinahar/architecture-center/docs/microservices/ingestion-workflow.md

 4. Schedule a drone for pickup (Drone service).
 5. Create a new delivery entity (Delivery service).

+## Challenges

+- **Load leveling**.
+Too many client requests can overwhelm the system with inter-service network traffic.
+It can also overwhelm backend dependencies such as storage or remote services.
+These may react by throttling the services calling them, creating back pressure in the system.
+Therefore, it's important to load level the requests coming into the system, by putting them into a buffer or queue for processing.

+- **Guaranteed delivery**.
+To avoid dropping any client requests, the ingestion component must guarantee at-least-once delivery of messages.

-If any of these services returns an error code or experiences a non-transient failure, the delivery cannot be scheduled.
+- **Error handling**.
+If any of the services returns an error code or experiences a non-transient failure, the delivery cannot be scheduled.
 An error code might indicate an expected error condition &mdash; for example, the customer's account is suspended mdash; or an unexpected server error (HTTP 5xx).
 A service might also be unavailable, causing the network call to time out.

+## Ingestion

 Based on business requirements, the development team identified the following non-functional requirements for ingestion: